ArturTanona/transformers-for-lawyers/README.md

 <h2> Searching better search options for lawyers </h2>
-<i>DEMO with huggingface, jina and European Court of Justice judgments</i>
+<i>DEMO with huggingface, Jina and European Court of Justice judgments</i>
 <br><br><br>

-This site contains 113 judgments of European Court of Justice from 2019 and 2020 concerning the tax issues.
+This site contains 113 judgments of the European Court of Justice from 2019 and 2020 concerning tax issues.
 <br><br>
 All sentences from judgments have been encoded via BERT model (<code>bert-base-uncased</code>  provided by
  <a href="https://huggingface.co/">Huggingface's
- <code>transformers</code> library</a>), i.e. example
+ <code>transformers</code> library</a>), an example
- of very powerful NLP model that conquered the AI applications.
+ of a very powerful NLP model that has conquered AI applications.
 <br><br>
-The infrastructure of the search experience is base on
+The infrastructure of the search experience is based on
-<a href="https://jina.ai/#/">JINA AI</a>
-- a wonderful scalable library to design neural search engines, basing on the <b>newest Deep Learning strategies</b>.
+<a href="https://jina.ai/#/">Jina</a> - a wonderful scalable library to design neural search engines,
+based on the <b>newest Deep Learning strategies</b>.
 <br><br>
-The entire concept - as well as the Jina and Huggingface
-- has a great future in legal tech, because lawyers needs to use a lots of documents, and searching among them is highly challenging...
+The entire concept - as well as Jina and Huggingface - has a great future in legal tech, because lawyers need to use a lot of documents, and searching among them is highly challenging...
 <br><br><br>

 <h2> ...That's why law is so compelling and hard</h2>
-<br> <b> How it works? </b>
+<br> <b> How does it work? </b>
 <ol>
-<li>You need to write a phrase / sentence</li>
+<li>Write a phrase / sentence</li>
 <li>Click Enter</li>
-<li>You get the most similar sentence (the lower score, the better)</li>
+<li>You get the most similar sentence (the lower the score, the better)</li>
 </ol>

 <br> <b> Enjoy!... </b><br>
 <br>
 ... and be aware that this is a playground.
-Sometimes BERT gives not proper hits, but sometimes analogies are pretty impressive, like
+Sometimes BERT doesn't give proper hits, but sometimes analogies are pretty impressive, like:
 <br>
 <br>
 <b>QUERY:</b><i> that complaint was rejected</i>